winter-yuki/kotlin-self-types/README.md

 fun test(c: Comparable, a: A, b: B) {
     c.compareTo(a)        // Compiles
-    a.compareTo(c)        // Not compiles due to self-type landing (b as A).compareTo(a) // ERROR: dispatches to B.compareTo, no A.b field exists }
+    a.compareTo(c)        // Not compiles due to self-type materialization (b as A).compareTo(a) // ERROR: dispatches to B.compareTo, no A.b field exists }
 ```